Beaumont, Spectrum Launch New Nonprofit Health System

 SOUTHFIELD, Mich.
 (AP) — Two of the state’s largest health care providers have merged to form a new nonprofit health system.

-Southfield-based Beaumont Health and Grand Rapids-based Spectrum Health are expected Tuesday to start operating the new system, which will temporarily be known as BHSH System.READ MORE: Michigan Senate Democrats Want To Replace Cass Statue With Coleman Young
+Southfield-based Beaumont Health and Grand Rapids-based Spectrum Health are expected Tuesday to start operating the new system, which will temporarily be known as BHSH System.READ MORE: Road Crews In Metro Detroit Prepping For Expected Winter Snow Storm

 BHSH System will have 11,500 physicians, advanced practice providers, and more than 15,000 nurses, according to officials.
 It will operate 22 hospitals and more than 300 outpatient locations across the state.